 What is Victorian Mourning Jewellery?

 The Victorian era spanned from 1837, when Queen Victoria ascended the throne, to her death in 1901.
 Death was a part of life in Victorian times.
 Mortality rates were high; life expectancy was low.
 In 1841, the average newborn girl was not expected to reach her 43rd birthday.
-These factors, along with other cultural quirks, led to the popularisation of mourning jewellery.
+These factors, along with other cultural quirks, led to the popularisation of unique jewellery known as mourning Victorian jewellery.

 Following the death of Prince Albert in 1861, mourning etiquette and funerals became increasingly lavish.
 Victorians sought comfort in religion and the memorialisation of the dead.